jkstill/index-compare/README.md

   this table just tracks index names that are logged in the output file of the next step populating this table is done via a later script

+  input: provide a schema name where the tracking table is to be located
   </pre>

 <h4>collect index stats from v$sql_plan:</h4>